An Introduction to Double/Debiased Machine Learning: Introduction

-In conjunction, DML's two essential components significantly reduce the impact of nuisance parameter estimation on estimates of the target parameter.
-However, high-quality estimation of the target parameter $\theta_0$ still requires nuisance parameters to be estimated sufficiently well.
-Consequently, theoretical results for DML impose specific convergence rate conditions on nuisance parameter estimators.
-Many estimation methods, including modern machine learning (ML) approaches, can satisfy these conditions.
-DML thus enables researchers to leverage a wide range of ML tools, making it particularly valuable in complex data scenarios involving numerous variables, images, or textual data.
-Importantly, ML methods also benefit traditional research settings with fewer covariates and structured, tabular data, as they remove the need for researchers to commit beforehand to specific parametric (often linear) models.
-By offering practical solutions to the problem of statistical inference in the presence of high-dimensional nuisance parameters, the use of DML thus has the potential to enhance the credibility of research findings in a broad spectrum of settings.
+From a practical perspective, DML enables researchers to leverage a wide range of ML tools, making it particularly valuable in complex data scenarios involving numerous variables, images, or text data.
+Importantly, the benefits of ML also extend to traditional research settings with fewer covariates and conventional tabular data as they remove the need for researchers to commit beforehand to specific parametric (often linear) models.
+Furthermore, DML is easy to implement, applicable to a wide range of econometric settings, and readily available in existing software packages, including Stata, R, and Python \citep[e.g.,][]{DoubleML2021R,DoubleML2022Python,Ahrens2023_ddml,ddml_R}.
+DML thus has the potential to enhance the credibility of research findings in a broad spectrum of settings, either when used as a complementary robustness check or when the application necessitates the use of flexible estimation methods for nuisance objects.

-This paper aims to motivate, ease, and guide the application of DML in empirical research.
+While DML offers a framework for combining flexible nuisance estimation with valid asymptotic inference, its implementation raises important challenges.
+Available theoretical results assume the nuisance functions are estimated with sufficiently high accuracy.
+Achieving these convergence rates for modern ML methods often demands strong assumptions and special tuning, and they may not hold for off-the-shelf algorithms.
+These theoretical qualifications manifest in practical problems where empirical results depend on implementation choices, such as selecting and tuning an ML method for nuisance estimation.
+Assessing the quality of nuisance estimators is often difficult and, in some applications, different seemingly reasonable choices can lead to substantively different conclusions.
+This paper therefore aims not only to motivate and explain DML, but also to guide its application in empirical research, emphasizing the need for careful diagnostic analysis and robustness checks.
 To this end, we divide our review into two parts.

 First, in Sections \ref{sec:DML} and \ref{subsec:DML_generic}, we introduce the DML blueprint at a high level.
-Section \ref{sec:DML} discusses the practical implications of nuisance estimation and the role of DML's two key components in their remedy.
-Section \ref{subsec:DML_generic} contains algorithmic details on implementation of generic DML estimators.
-Throughout, our discussion is non-technical.
+Section~\ref{sec:DML} discusses the practical implications of nuisance estimation and the role of DML's two key components in their remedy.
+Section~\ref{subsec:DML_generic} summarizes the asymptotic properties of DML and contains algorithmic details on implementation of generic DML estimators.